United States v. Philip Morris: Corrective statements

 Judge Kessler ordered the tobacco companies to make corrective statements on five topics about which they had historically deceived and misled the public.
 The specific language of these statements was not included in the 2006 ruling, but the parties were to submit proposals for approval by the court.
 The tobacco companies appealed to the DC Circuit, challenging the corrective-disclosure remedy under both RICO and the First Amendment.

 The DC Circuit upheld the corrective statements as a valid remedy in 2009, finding that requiring defendants to reveal the previously hidden truth about their products will prevent and restrain them from disseminating false and misleading statements, thereby violating RICO, in the future.
 However, the statements must be confined to purely factual and uncontroversial information, intended to thwart efforts to either directly mislead consumers or capitalize on prior deceptions by continuing to advertise in a manner that builds on consumers' existing misperceptions.
 The DC Circuit also vacated a requirement that the statements be published on retail displays, instructing the District Court to consider the third-party implications of this remedy on remand.

 In 2012, Judge Kessler released specific language for the five corrective statements based on proposals submitted by all parties after the 2009 DC Circuit ruling.
-The tobacco companies were ordered to make the corrective statements through television and newspaper advertising, on their websites, and on cigarette packaging.
+The tobacco companies were ordered to make the corrective statements through television and newspaper advertising, on their websites and on cigarette packaging.
 In a series of subsequent appeals, defendants challenged the language proposed by the court, claiming that portions of the selected text violated their First Amendment rights and were intended to humiliate them and disclose prior wrongdoing rather than prevent and restrain future RICO violations.
 These appeals resulted in modifications to the language of proposed statements.

-In 2022, the court ordered the tobacco companies to post the corrective statements in retail stores for 21 months starting July 2023.
+In 2022, the court ordered the tobacco companies to post the 17 corrective statements in over 200,000 retail stores for 21 months starting July 2023.

+Evaluation

+A study in New York City and New Jersey showed that signage display in 600 tobacco retailers was generally high (92%), with differences between types of shops and neighbourhoods.
+Another study in 29,000 tobacco retailers in all US states found an overall compliance of 80%.
+Retailers located in neighbourhoods with the highest percentage of Black residents were twice as likely to be non‑compliant.

+The exposure of US adults to point-of-sale corrective statements was also assessed.
+In 2024, one in three US adults (37 %) reported seeing point-of-sale corrective statements.
+Among them, 54% trusted the information.